Citroën SM: Variants

 Just before the SM's demise, Citroën produced several short-wheelbase racing versions with squared-off rear sections and highly tuned engines – known as the "breadvan" model.

 In the UK, three official RHD prototypes were constructed by Middleton Motors, a Citroën dealer in Hertfordshire, England.
 At least one of these prototypes still survives.

 In Australia, 12 cars were converted to RHD by Chappel Engineering in Melbourne, Australia for Dutton's (the Australian importer of Citroën at the time).
 Cars are still being modified with RHD controls and dashboards for the Australian market, where RHD is mandatory.

-In the U.S., 100 cars were fitted with an electric sliding steel sunroof built by ASC.
+In the US, 100 cars were fitted with an electric sliding steel sunroof built by ASC.

 Frua also proposed a concept car based on the SM, a front-wheel-drive car that closely resembled the mid-engine Maserati Merak.

 In the spring of 1974, Maserati created a special 260 HP 4.0 L V8 engine based on the latest C114-11 engine variant.
 This engine, installed in a standard SM, tested over 12,000 kilometers.
 The engine was then removed and preserved, while the rest of the car was destroyed by Alejandro de Tomaso.
 The SM Club of France created an exact replica of this car using the actual engine from the original and displayed it at the Rétromobile 2010 show.

 Unfortunately, the intended recipient never received this V8.
 The Maserati Quattroporte II was a Maserati-badged, four-door variant of the SM with an angular body and lengthened floorpan.
 The six headlights were retained and the later 'SS' version of the engine fitted.
 This model was introduced at the time of Citroën's bankruptcy in 1974.
 It entered production in 1976 and only twelve were produced between then and 1978.